 The IHR also includes a range of public health actions, measures and documentation requirements for international travellers, goods, cargo, and conveyances (ships and aircraft), and the ports and airports that they use.
 This covers the provision of facilities, services, inspections, quarantine, treatment and a range of control activities which enable health authorities to protect against public health threats.

 In November 2018 New Zealand completed its first Joint External Evaluation of the IHR.
-You can find out more about this evaluation on the WHO website.
+Find out more about this evaluation: